firebase/quickstart-ios/abtesting/README.md

 Test on device:
 Run the sample and copy the printed installation auth token from Xcode's console into the 'Manage test devices' section in Firebase Console (click into details in 'Experiment Overview' when experiment is in Draft status).
+After making changes to the A/B test device configuration on the Firebase Console, tap the Refresh button to update the UI.

 Published experiment:
 Run the experiment at a high percentage and reinstall the app until your app